izzyd24/School_District_Analysis/README.md

 # Overview of school district analysis
 Expanding on the past PyCitySchools pandas-Py activity.
 A school district
+Our new objective: To help the school board find the faulty reading and math scores for Thomas High School.
+Due to academic dishonesty, we want to find these figures, and replace the score with NaNs.
+We want to ensure that this does not affect the previous data.
+After, our supervisor has asked to repeat the school analysis.

 # Results

 How is the district summary affected?